 By reading and using this Design Note, you acknowledge and accept the terms of this disclaimer.
-This design note was last updated in January 2025 in line with Elia's submission of the Functioning Rules to the CREG on January 31st 2025.
+This design note was last updated in June 2025 in line with The CREG submission of the Functioning Rules on May 15th 2025.

 This design note goes through the specificities of the Secondary Market, it provides a clear view of the process of a Secondary Market Transaction.
 The purpose is to give the reader a full understanding of the rules governing the Secondary Market transaction as described in detail in the Functioning Rules.